Depreciation and amortisation

 Allowance for impairment on financial instruments recognised in the financial statements reflect the effect of a range of possible economic outcomes, calculated on a probability-weighted basis, based on the economic scenarios described below.
 The recognition and measurement of expected credit losses ('ECL') involves the use of estimation.
 It is necessary to formulate multiple forward-looking economic forecasts and its impact as an integral part of ECL model.

 The ECL model and its input variables are recalibrated periodically using available incremental and recent information.
-It is possible that internal estimates of PD and LGD rates used in the ECL model may not always capture all the characteristics of the market and the external environment as at the reporting date.
+It is possible that internal estimates of PD, EAD and LGD rates used in the ECL model may not always capture all the characteristics of the market and the external environment as at the reporting date.
 To reflect this, qualitative adjustments or overlays are made as temporary adjustments to reflect the emerging risks reasonably.

 Methodology